joelhelbling/ignorance/README.md

 interactive_ignorance! %w[ .myfile mydir/ ]
 ```

-Ignant does nothing when one of two conditions exist:
+Ignorance does nothing when one of two conditions exist:

 1. All specified files and directories are already ignored
 2. The current directory is not a Git repository